ali-khawasawala-521/ShootEm-PyGame-/README.md

 # ShootEm
-Simple yet educational ball shooting game for kids
+Simple yet educational ball shooting game for kids to test the knowledge of number system.